 Jonathan came to Northwestern from California and joined the Honors Program partway through his college career to increase his learning and competitive advantage for eventual employment or graduate school.
 He’s eager to dig into research and hopes to explore the relationship between assimilation and feelings of belonging, a topic close to his heart.
-In addition to being an honors student, Jonathan is a student blogger and Bridge Scholar who composes music electronically and enjoys writing poetry.
+In addition to being an honors student, Jonathan is a Bridge Scholar who composes music electronically and enjoys writing poetry.

 From a very young age, I have been intrigued by how businesses operate and thrive.
 The further I got into my studies, the more obvious it became that there is no aspect of the business field that is not affected by psychology.
 Thus, I believed it would be the best choice to major in both business and psychology.
 Career choices that currently interest me are organizational psychology, marketing and law.